4Catalyzer/found/README.md

 Specify the `data` property or `getData` method to inject data into a route component as the `data` prop. `data` can be any value. `getData` can be any value, or a promise that resolves to any value. `getData` receives an object containing the routing state, as described above.

 The `getData` method is intended for loading additional data from your back end for a given route.
-By design, all requests for asynchronous component and data dependencies will be issued in parallel. found uses static route configurations specifically to enable issuing these requests in parallel.
+By design, all requests for asynchronous component and data dependencies will be issued in parallel.
+Found uses static route configurations specifically to enable issuing these requests in parallel.

 If you need additional context such as a store instance to fetch data, specify this as the `matchContext` prop to your router.
 This context value will then be available as the `context` property on the argument to `getData`.